MayoSR/4300-Flask-Template/README.md

 ## Summary

-This is a template for **Professor Cristian Danescu-Niculescu-Mizil's CS/INFO 4300 class at Cornell University.**
+This is a template for **"CS/INFO 4300 class at Cornell University"**

 You will use this template to directly add your Flask code, whose deployment you can control from http://4300showcase.infosci.cornell.edu:9090/#/login.